 Las Vegas residents are debating whether to welcome electric scooters to the city in force.
 The city is considering a pilot program to welcome an electric scooter sharing program throughout the city.
 The reaction is mixed.
 Some say that electric scooters are a great way to decrease traffic and lower reliance on motor vehicles.
 Others say that electric scooters come with their own risks and inconveniences.

 As electric scooters become more popular, the question of legal liability for accidents involving electric scooters becomes an increasingly common question.
 As more Las Vegas residents and visitors use scooters, accidents are bound to happen.
 Nevada law is still unsettled in some ways when it comes to electric scooters.
-Working with an experienced personal injury lawyer is the best way to ensure a favorable outcome in an electric scooter accident.
+Working with an experienced injury law firm is the best way to ensure a favorable outcome in an electric scooter accident.
 Here’s what you should know about who’s liable for a scooter accident in Nevada.

 What’s the Definition of an Electric Scooter in Nevada?